Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: The Exponential Regression Model for Tail Index Estimation and the Non-robust Maximum Likelihood

 where $\widetilde{J}(u) = (u^\gamma -1 - \gamma u^\gamma \log u)/\gamma^2$.
-The asymptotic distribution and consistency of $\hat{\gamma}_{MLE}$ are derived in Matthya and Beirlant (2003) under suitable assumptions.
-Further it is observed that, in terms of asymptotic variance, $\hat{\gamma}_{MLE}$ performs similar to the POT estimator at $\gamma>0$ and significantly better compared to the moment type estimators at $\gamma<0$; at $\gamma=1$ all the three estimators has equal asymptotic variance $1$.
-However, in spite of having asymptotic optimum properties, the crucial problem of any maximum likelihood estimator is the lack or robustness with respect to the outlying observation in the sample.
+The asymptotic distribution and consistency of $\hat{\gamma}_{MLE}$ are derived in Matthys and Beirlant (2003) under suitable assumptions.
+Further it has been observed that, in terms of asymptotic variance, $\hat{\gamma}_{MLE}$ performs comparably to the POT estimator at $\gamma>0$ and significantly better compared to the moment type estimators at $\gamma<0$; at $\gamma=1$ all the three estimators have equal asymptotic variance $1$.
+However, in spite of having asymptotically optimal properties, the crucial problem of any maximum likelihood estimator is the lack of robustness with respect to the outlying observation in the sample.
 So $\hat{\gamma}_{MLE}$ is also highly non-robust with respect to outliers and in this paper we will present a robust generalization of this estimator using the density power divergence.